Userdflt/Young-s-CV/README.md

 Born in South Korea.
 Currently a citizen of New Zealand.

-A resilient and proficient individual transitioning from architecture design to data science, bringing a unique blend of creativity, precision, and problem-solving skills.
+A resilient and proficient individual transitioning from architectural industry to data science, bringing a unique blend of creativity, precision, and problem-solving skills.
 Experienced in managing complex projects, and collaborating with cross-functional teams.
 Highly motivated to leverage these skills in the data science industry, with a strong ability to adapt, learn quickly, and contribute effectively within team/collaborative environments.
 Known for attention to detail, innovative thinking, and a strong work ethic, essential in both design and data professional contexts.